DanielFLopez1620/learning_ros2/m02_ros2_communication/m02_ros2_communication.md

 After you have written/checked your codes, you should remember to add the entrypoints so you can execute them after building your packages, in this case, add the next info to your [setup.py](/m02_ros2_communication/m02_ros2_with_py/setup.py) file:

+    'add_nums_cli = m02_ros2_with_py.add_two_nums_cli:main',
+    'add_nums_srv = m02_ros2_with_py.add_two_nums_srv:main',

+Then, you will need to build it, source and finally you can execute them, the commands are listed here

+    # Terminal 1
+    cd ~/<your_workspace>
+    colcon build --packages-select m02_ros2_with_py
+    source install/local_setup.bash
+    ros2 run m02_ros2_with_py add_nums_srv

+    # Terminal 2
+    cd ~/<your_workspace>
+    source install/local_setup.bash
+    ros2 run m02_ros2_with_py add_nums_cli 16 20

+The arguments passed in the client are mandatory to achieve the sum, if the command is send without them you will get a warn and the node will close itself.
+In this example, the client will end process after it displays the message, but you can invoke it as many times as you want with all the numbers you can imagine.

+Now, let's try to use an official service provided by the packages, in this case, we can explore the **std_srvs** (standard services), if you want to know more about them, you can run:

+    ros2 interface list | grep std_srvs

+You will obtain a list that contains the *Empty*, *SetBool* and *Trigger* services, if you want to see the service description you can run:

+    ros2 interface show std_srvs/srv/SetBool

+Which will show you this:

+    bool data # e.g. for hardware enabling / disabling
+    ---
+    bool success   # indicate successful run of triggered service string message # informational, e.g. for error message